Download This Sample

 - On October 22, 1962, Kennedy declared the naval blockade of Cuba after the information of missile installations by the Russians.

 - On June 10, 1963, he signed the Equal Pay Act which abolished discrimination in wage based on sex.

-- In July, Kennedy initiated the nuclear test ban treaty between the United States, Soviet Union and United Kingdom.
-It was later on passed into law by the U.S Congress.
+- In July, Kennedy initiated the nuclear test ban treaty between the United States, Soviet Union, and the United Kingdom.
+It was later on passed into law by the US Congress.

 - On August 28, 1963, he privately supported the March on Washington for Jobs and Freedom led by civil rights activist Martin Luther King, Jr.

 - By the end of October, Soviet Premier Khrushchev dismantled missile installations while the US pledged not to invade Cuba.
 These actions led to the lifting of the naval blockade, thus ending the Cuban Missile Crisis.

 - In November of that same year, Kennedy supported the coup plan against South Vietnamese President Ngo Dinh Diem and his brother due to fear of communism.

 - On November 22, 1963, while riding a motorcade with his wife in Dallas, Texas, Kennedy was shot dead.
 He was rushed to Parkland Hospital and was declared dead minutes later.
 Shortly after, Lyndon B. Johnson took his oath as the new president of the United States.

 - At the age of 46, Kennedy became the youngest US President to die.
 On the same day of the assassination, Lee Harvey Oswald was arrested.
 He was shot in public by Jack Ruby two days later.

 - On November 25, his state funeral was attended by diplomats from 90 countries and former presidents Eisenhower and Truman.
 His body was buried at the Arlington National Cemetery.